A guide to planning your Iceland road trip ft. Our 5 day itinerary

 We brewed coffee on our camp stove with glaciers surrounding us.

 We soaked in hot springs until we were hungry for lunch.

-We snapped photo after photos of each other as they sky went from shades of pink and purple to hot orange as we lost the sun to the horizon.
+We snapped photo after photo of each other as the sky went from shades of pink and purple to hot orange as we lost the sun to the horizon.

 If that isn’t happiness, I don’t know what is.